CanDIG/candig.github.io/_posts/2020-03-04-gentle-intro-to-federated-distributed-authz.md

 ### CanDIG as a solution

-This model is an extremely simplified version of the Canadian healthcare system, which is governed exclusively by provincial jurisdiction, and each province has its privacy regulations.
+This is a simplified version of the Canadian health research environment: health is under provincial jurisdiction and each province has health privacy regulations.
 This is where CanDIG, as a platform, helps.
 It is a Distributed Infrastructure for Genomics at the national level.
 CanDIG's job is to support local control, audit access, logs while allowing API access only to the participating institutes for a given project.
 In other words, a hard